UPPMAX/jobstats/README.md

 Modes of jobstats discovery
 ===========================

-There are four basic modes for discovery, depending on what the user provides on the command line: (1) discovery by job number; (2) discovery by node and job number; (3) discovery by project; or (4) discovery via information provided on `stdin`.
+There are five modes for discovery, depending on what the user provides on the command line: (1) discovery by job number for a completed job; (2) discovery by job number for a currently running job; (3) discovery by node and job number, for a completed or running job; (4) discovery by project; or (5) discovery via information provided on `stdin`.
 In of the example command lines below, the `-p`/`--plot` option requests that plots of job resource usage are created.

 **Mode 1:**  `jobstats -p jobid1 jobid2 jobid3`